K-R-Lucas/PyBeeClient/README.md

 # PyBeeClient
 ##### A Python module designed to take Python code and compile it into LiteBeeClient-compatible bytecode.
 This project is not designed to be a full replacement to LiteBeeClient, nor is it intended to have implementations for every single feature of LiteBeeClient.
 The following components are currently working for LBC v1.3.9 - v1.3.11:

-- Create a case.
-- Add multiple drones to one case.
-- Commands:
+All commands (except for Curve) and basic usage have been implemented, this includes:
 - Calibrate
 - Takeoff
+- Land
 - Move3D
+- Around
+    - Around(H)
+    - Around(D)
+- RGB
-    - Land
+- RGBGradient
-    - +RGB on any of these.

 Basic usage:
 ```python